 We recommend Borough Councils take the following three steps to get started:

 - Identify designated contacts within your council to promote food growing directly to schools such as Healthy Schools leads, Education and Communication officers

-- Use this toolkit to promote food growing to schools in your borough via your communications
+- Use this toolkit (coming soon, thanks for your patience) to promote food growing to schools in your borough via your communications